 The review also discusses that the identification of patients vulnerable to these risks should include assessment of hormone sensitivity (menstrual cycle history, acne/hirsuitism, body mass index), comorbid diagnoses indicative of hormonal disarray (thyroid, diabetes, breast cancer), and baseline hormone assessment.
 I would add that an assessment of antioxidant and micronutrient status and markers of inflammation would also help to risk stratify.

 This tends to be my major concern with regard to pharmaceutical interventions – there’s just no free lunch with medication treatment, and a risk/benefit analysis is very difficult to do if we don’t know what environmental and genetic risks an individual is bringing to the table.
 If there is a treatment option that presents minimal to no appreciable risks and some degree of evidence-based benefit, this, to me would represent the kinder, gentler road to health.
 These days, women’s lib looks a lot more like a healthy, happy menstrual cycle free from the grips of a prescription.

-Kelly Brogan is an holistic women's health psychiatrist specialized in identifying root causes of symptoms and using natural treatments for whole body wellness.
+Kelly Brogan is a holistic women’s health psychiatrist specialized in identifying root causes of symptoms and using natural treatments for whole-body wellness.
 Pre-pregnancy, pregnancy, and postpartum nutrition, lifestyle, and environmental health considerations for mom and baby. www.kellybroganmd.com